 Treatment plants remove impurities contained in wastewater so that the treated wastewater can be safely returned to the environment.
 The same stabilization occurs in nature, to break down wastewater to its most basic components of carbon dioxide and water, if given enough time.
 Due to the increase in the earth’s population and the volume of wastewater generated, the natural process would be overwhelmed.
 A wastewater treatment plant speeds up the process.
 The cleaned water is disinfected and returned to local rivers and creeks.

-All of the wastewater treatment plants operated by the Frederick County Division of Utilities and Solid Waste Management (DUSWM) use Ultraviolet light to disinfect the wastewater discharge (effluent).
+All of the wastewater treatment plants operated by the Frederick County Division of Water and Sewer Utilities use Ultraviolet light to disinfect the wastewater discharge (effluent).

-The plants operated by DUSWM range in size from 5,000 gallons per day to 15 million gallons per day (MGD).The Ballenger-McKinney Wastewater Treatment Plant is the County’s largest and most sophisticated treatment plant.
+The plants operated by the Division of Water and Sewer Utilities range in size from 5,000 gallons per day to 15 million gallons per day (MGD).The Ballenger-McKinney Wastewater Treatment Plant is the County’s largest and most sophisticated treatment plant.
 It was recently upgraded to provide Enhanced Nutrient Removal (ENR) treatment to remove Nitrogen and Phosphorus and uses membrane technology to produce high quality effluent.
 It has a permitted capacity of 15.0 MGD and is manned by certified operators 24 hours/day, 365 days per year.